WCSCourses/Helminths_2021/manuals/module_3_WBP2/module_3_WBP2.md

 2. RNASeq tracks - WormBase ParaSite has a process of finding and aligning RNASeq data in the sequencing archives for our species of interest.
 These can be useful, for example, for checking that a gene model is well supported by expression data, or seeing in which life stages, or under which conditions, a gene of interest is transcribed.

-For species with a lot of publicly available data, such as S. mansoni, the easiest way to explore the samples that are available is by using the facets on the left hand side.
+For species with a lot of publicly available data, such as _S. mansoni_, the easiest way to explore the samples that are available is by using the facets on the left hand side.
 When sequencing experiments are submitted to the archives, submitters are asked to provide metadata on the samples (that is, to describe the samples in a detailed and structured way).
 This data is used to classify the samples in JBrowse.

 Let’s say you want to see in which life stages Smp_312440 is expressed.